Harlow Shapley: Early years

 After graduation, Shapley received a fellowship to Princeton University for graduate work, where he studied under Henry Norris Russell and used the period-luminosity relation for Cepheid variable stars (discovered by Henrietta Swan Leavitt) to determine distances to globular clusters.
 He was instrumental in moving astronomy away from the idea that Cepheids were spectroscopic binaries, and toward the concept that they were pulsators.

 He realized that the Milky Way Galaxy was far larger than previously believed, and that the Sun's place in the galaxy was in a nondescript location.
-This discovery supports the Copernican principle, according to which the Earth is not at the center of our Solar System, our galaxy, nor our Universe.
+This discovery supports the Copernican principle, according to which the Earth is not at the center of the Solar System, the Milky Way galaxy, nor the Universe.

 The Great Debate of 1920

 Shapley participated in the "Great Debate" with Heber D. Curtis on the nature of nebulae and galaxies and the size of the Universe.
 The debate took place on April 26, 1920, in the hall of the United States National Academy of Sciences in Washington DC.
-Shapley took the side that spiral nebulae (what are now called galaxies) are inside our Milky Way, while Curtis took the side that the spiral nebulae are "island universes" far outside our own Milky Way and comparable in size and nature to our own Milky Way.
+Shapley took the side that spiral nebulae (what are now called galaxies) are inside the Milky Way, while Curtis took the side that the spiral nebulae are "island universes" far outside the Milky Way and comparable in size and nature to the Milky Way.
 This issue and debate are the start of extragalactic astronomy, while the detailed arguments and data, often with ambiguities, appeared together in 1921.

-Characteristic issues were whether Adriaan van Maanen had measured rotation in a spiral nebula, the nature and luminosity of the exploding novae and supernovae seen in spiral galaxies, and the size of our own Milky Way.
+Characteristic issues were whether Adriaan van Maanen had measured rotation in a spiral nebula, the nature and luminosity of the exploding novae and supernovae seen in spiral galaxies, and the size of the Milky Way.
 However, Shapley's actual talk and argument given during the Great Debate were completely different from the published paper.
 Historian Michael Hoskin says "His decision was to treat the National Academy of Sciences to an address so elementary that much of it was necessarily uncontroversial", with Shapley's motivation being only to impress a delegation from Harvard who were interviewing him for a possible offer as the next Director of Harvard College Observatory.
 With the default by Shapley, Curtis won the debate.
 The astronomical issues were soon resolved in favor of Curtis' position when Edwin Hubble discovered Cepheid variable stars in the Andromeda Galaxy.

 At the time of the debate, Shapley was working at the Mount Wilson Observatory, where he had been hired by George Ellery Hale.
 After the debate, however, he was hired to replace the recently deceased Edward Charles Pickering as director of the Harvard College Observatory (HCO).